fbcotter/dataset_loading/README.rst

 For the bigger datasets, we need 2 queues and several threads to load images in parallel.

-Firstly, a :ref:`FileQueue-label` is used to store a list of file names (e.g. jpegs).
+Firstly, a FileQueue_ is used to store a list of file names (e.g. jpegs).
 This is also the location of sequencing (there is an option to shuffle the entries in this queue when adding) and where we set the limits on the number of epochs processed (if we wish to).
 For example, this would set up